sr-gi/bitcoin_tools/README.md

 destination_btc_addr = ["mwryy9YdVezq2Wo1DukA5ADhrNemqCKTmy"]

 # Finally, the raw transaction can be build using all the provided inputs.
-# ToDo: Choose how to deal with fees.
-Currently they are set as minimum by default and can not be changed.
 signed_tx = build_raw_tx(prev_tx_id, prev_out_index, src_btc_addr, value, destination_btc_addr)

 # Displays the transaction.